-• The impact of post-COVID-19 on K-12 Education programs continues and is critical.
+- The impact of post-COVID-19 on K-12 Education programs continues and is critical.
 The district continues to experience uncertainty of student enrollment, as well as concern for funding of K-12 education programs.
 The decrease in student count at the district will not only reduce state funding, but also reduce other funding that is based on number of students.
-Federal ESSER funds continue to provide support in the 22-23 school year.
-Furthermore, post-COVID-19 will continue to induce economic uncertainties for the District.
+Federal ESSER funds continued to provide support during the 2023-24 school year, and will be spent in full during the 2024-25 school year.
+Furthermore, post-COVID-19 will continue to induce economic uncertainties for the District. - Since the School District's revenue is heavily dependent on State funding, and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to school districts.

-- Since the School District's revenue is heavily dependent on State funding, and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to school districts. - With the uncertainty of post-COVID-19 and rising costs in many areas including employee health insurance, retirement contribution costs, and utilities, District Administration continues to be diligent in maintaining a reasonable level of reserves (fund balance).
+With the uncertainty of post-COVID-19 and rising costs in many areas including employee health insurance, retirement contribution costs, and utilities, District Administration continues to be diligent in maintaining a reasonable level of reserves (fund balance).
 Measures to accomplish this include but are not limited to cooperative agreements with Kent Intermediate School District as well as neighboring public and parochial schools, and application for and use of grant funding for programs to improve the education of our students.